 You can often see both animals right in town, accustomed to people walking around.
 While they often look like they mind their own business, be aware that they can charge without warning if they feel threatened.

-Unfortunately, some unaware and some ignorant tourists get too close to a wild animal for a selfie only to be surprised when the animal charges.
+Unfortunately, some unaware and ignorant tourists get too close to a wild animal for a selfie only to be surprised when the animal charges.

 An epic travel guide to the Canadian Rockies